Jack-Rutland/Jack-Rutland/README.md

 ## 🤠 About Me

-🎓 I am a Junior CS major at Rensselaer Polytechnic Institute.
+🎓 I am a Senior CS major at Rensselaer Polytechnic Institute.
 I was a firm believer that I would hate CS theory coming out of high school, but it has been growing on me more and more with every class I take.
 I should be graduating mid-2023.

 👨‍💻 I started getting into web development freshman year of college because of a hackathon I was participating in, and have been in love with it ever since.
 However, my root will always be with Python.
 As such, my languages of choice are **Javascript** and **Python**, depending on the task.
 I also have a huge interest in the fields of **Extended Reality**, **Cryptography** (specifically dapps), and **Artificial Intelligence** (this is also my concentration).